Jules Hoffman

-Jules Hoffman is an American children's musician and content creator, best known for their role on the YouTube channel Songs for Littles.
+Jules Hoffman (born July 13, 1992) is an American children's musician and content creator, best known for their role on the YouTube channel Songs for Littles.
 They are nonbinary and use they/them pronouns, and have gained recognition by their inclusive approach to children's music, emphasizing emotional expression and diversity.
 In 2024, they released their debut album Jamming with Jules!, which blends rock, folk, and children's music.

 Early life and education

-Hoffman was born and raised in Fort Worth, Texas.
+Hoffman was born on July 13, 1992 in Fort Worth, Texas.
 From an early age, they began questioning their body and gender identity, recalling their first awareness at the age of 3.
 They developed an interest in music at an early age, influenced by their parents' musical tastes, including artists like Carole King and James Taylor, as well as favorite children's shows like Sesame Street and Arthur.
 Hoffman began playing music and writing songs at age five.
 At 17, they came out as gay to their family, who were supportive, especially their father.
 Hoffman continued to search for language to describe their gender identity and, a decade later, began identifying as transgender and nonbinary.
 They attended Berklee College of Music, where they earned a degree in songwriting.